FMMT666/433M83Octave/doc/usage.md

 #### asSignalStackCell()

-  Graphically shifts all signals of a cell array under each other, creating a stack of signals.
+  Shifts all signals of a cell array under each other, creating a stack of signals.
   The first signal will be on top.
 Each following signal will be shifted under the previous one.

   The original signal cell will not be changed.